Democrats delay nominating convention until week of Aug. 17

 The Democratic National Committee is delaying its presidential nominating convention until the week of Aug.
-17 after prospective nominee Joe Biden said he didn’t think it would be possible to hold a normal convention in mid-July because of the coronavirus pandemic.
+17 after prospective nominee Joe Biden said he didn’t think it would be possible to hold it in mid-July because of the coronavirus pandemic.

 Convention CEO Joe Solmonese confirmed the decision in a statement Thursday.

-Note: This story has been corrected to show Biden spoke to NBC’s Jimmy Fallon, not ABC’s Jimmy Kimmel.